The body tag

 Summary

-It's considered a section element, in good company with nav
+It's considered a section element, in good company with nav, section,

 and others.
 Section elements are used to provide meaningful structure